dekuNukem/duckyPad-expansion-modules/README.md

 * **Moderately tighten** with a socket bit if available

-* If using pliers, avoid scratching the PCB or nearby components.
+* Avoid scratching the PCB or nearby components.

 ![alt_text](resources/photos/spacer.jpeg)